simca273/SQL/README.md

 - **Excel Features:** Utilized bar chart feature (with formatted salary values) and optimized layout for clarity.
 - **Design Choice:** Horizontal bar chart for visual comparison of median salaries.
 - **Data Organization:** Sorted job titles by descending salary for improved readability.
-- **Insights Gained:** This enables quick identification of salary trends, noting that Data Scientists are higher payed that directors.?
+- **Insights Gained:** This enables quick identification of salary trends, noting that senior data specialist roles belong between the highest-paid ones, as well as leadership roles.
+This highlights the importance of both technical skills and managerial responsibility in the field.

 **2. Skills for Top Paying Jobs**

-To understand what skills are required for the top-paying jobs, I joined the job postings table with the skills data, which  skills employers apprechiate the most.
+To understand what skills are required for the top-paying jobs, I joined the job postings table with the skills data.

 ```jsx
 WITH top_paying_jobs AS (